Sam Edwards/Getty Images

 RATE SEARCH: Looking for a safe place to put your money?
 Check out CD rates at Bankrate.com.

 Another appealing aspect of 529s is that they are set up by an adult who names the child as the beneficiary.
 Anyone can contribute to a 529 plan, such as the beneficiary child’s parents or grandparents

-All 529 plans are administered by states, and every state now has at least 1.
-You don't, however, have to limit yourself to your state's options.
+All 529 plans are administered by states, and every state now has at least one.
+You don’t, however, have to limit yourself to your state’s options.
 You can establish an account with any 529 program.
 But you might get additional tax advantages, such as a deduction on your state tax returns, by establishing a plan in your home state.

 You also can change the beneficiary on the plan if the child for whom it was established decides against college or completes his or her education without using all the money in the plan.
 Simply roll over plan funds without any tax penalty to a 529 for an immediate family member.

 2. Coverdell Education Savings Accounts

 Coverdell Education Savings Accounts, or ESAs, were once known as education IRAs because the accounts operate much the same way.
 When the education accounts were expanded in 2002, they were renamed in honor of the late Sen. Paul Coverdell of Georgia.